ibm-cloud-docs/hs-crypto/FAQs.md

 If you are concerned on data security and compliance in the cloud, you are able to maintain complete control over data encryption and signature keys in a cloud consumable HSM with industry-leading security for cloud data and digital assets, regulatory compliance support through data encryption and controls on privileged access. {{site.data.keyword.cloud_notm}} administrators have NO access to the keys.

-With {{site.data.keyword.hscrypto}} you can ensure regulatory compliance and strengthen data security by protecting data with encryption keys in IBM’s fully managed, dedicated key management system and cloud HSM service that supports Keep Your Own Key.
+With {{site.data.keyword.hscrypto}} you can ensure regulatory compliance and strengthen data security by protecting data with encryption keys in a fully managed, dedicated key management system and cloud HSM service that supports Keep Your Own Key.
 Keep your own  keys for cloud data encryption protected by a dedicated cloud HSM.
 If you are running regulation intensive applications or applications with sensitive data, this solution is right for you.

 Key features are: